dunxtand/integration-tests/README.md

 geckodriver at https://github.com/mozilla/geckodriver/releases

-(geckodriver.exe should be in the root of the project)
+(geckodriver executable should be in the root of the project)